| “War Powers Without War” by Robert Tracinski, published by ARI on December 3, 2001. |

 The Founders urged us to be “jealous” of government.
 ARI urges us not to worry.

-We have a new Attorney General now, one Alberto Gonzales.
-Previously, while White House Counsel, he wrote that the “Constitution is an outdated document.”
-He also issued the infamous memo justifying US torture.
+The next Attorney General was one Alberto Gonzales.
+In his previous position as White House Counsel he had written that the “Constitution is an outdated document.”
+He also issued an infamous memo justifying U.S. torture.
 But don’t worry about it.

-Earlier we described Mr. Tracinski as unprincipled, “pragmatic.”
 The philosophy of pragmatism was first expounded by William James and then more consistently by John Dewey.
 Pragmatism maintains that new knowledge needn’t integrate with past knowledge, and that action takes precedence over thought.
-What is true at the moment is what works at the moment, action creates a previously formless reality.
-This raft of nonsense excuses any thug.
-And judging from Mr. Tracinski’s essay above and other like-minded essays at ARI, it is the philosophy of the so-called “Ayn Rand” Institute.
+What is true at the moment is what works at the moment, action itself creates a previously formless reality.
+This raft of nonsense excuses any thug, and judging from Mr. Tracinski’s essay and other like-minded essays at ARI, it is the philosophy of the so-called “Ayn Rand” Institute.

-Though the folks at ARI may carp a bit over details, they support what the neocons are doing, and so we end this review with an account of a neocon telling us how the world works these days.
-Ron Suskind describes (in “Without a Doubt” in the New York Times Magazine, Oct.
-2004) his meeting with a senior aide to President Bush in the summer of 2002, after Mr. Suskind had written an article in Esquire magazine critical of the administration.
-After the aide expressed his displeasure:
+Though the folks at ARI may carp over details they support what the neocons are doing, and so we end this review with an account of a neocon telling us how the world works these days.
+Ron Suskind describes (in “Without a Doubt” New York Times Magazine October 2004) his meeting with Karl Rove, senior aide to President Bush, in the summer of 2002, after Mr. Suskind had written an article in Esquire magazine critical of the administration (we leave off our external quote marks):

 The aide said that guys like me were “in what we call the reality-based community,” which he defined as people who “believe that solutions emerge from your judicious study of discernible reality.”
 I nodded and murmured something about enlightenment principles and empiricism.
 He cut me off.
 “That’s not the way the world really works anymore,” he continued.
 “We’re an empire now, and when we act, we create our own reality.
 And while you’re studying that reality – judiciously, as you will – we’ll act again, creating other new realities, which you can study too, and that’s how things will sort out.
 We’re history’s actors ... and you, all of you, will be left to just study what we do.”

-These are the thugs ARI helped unleash on the world.
+These are the thugs ARI helped unleash upon the world.